-The Association for the Study of Higher Education (ASHE) held its 36th annual conference in Charlotte, North Carolina November 16-19, 2011.
+The Association for the Study of Higher Education (ASHE) held its 36th annual conference in Charlotte, North Carolina on November 16-19, 2011.
 ASHE convenes annually as a community of scholars dedicated to the study of higher education.
-Drs.
-Charleston and Jackson presented, “A Qualitative Investigation of African Americans’ Decision to Pursue Computing Science Degrees: Implications for Cultivating Career Choice and Aspiration.”
+Dr. LaVar Charleston and Dr. Jerlando F. L. Jackson presented “A Qualitative Investigation of African Americans’ Decision to Pursue Computing Science Degrees: Implications for Cultivating Career Choice and Aspiration.”

-The “Creating Climate for Interdisciplinary Computing” meeting, hosted by the National Science Foundation (NSF), took place November 3-5, 2011 at the headquarters of the American Association for the Advancement of Science (AAAS) in Washington, D.C.
-Drs.
-Jerlando F. L. Jackson and LaVar J. Charleston of Wisconsin’s Equity and Inclusion Laboratory (Wei LAB)—as well as other academic researchers, educators, administrators, industrial representatives, and NSF program directors—identified and addressed the most critical issues and needs with regard to supporting interdisciplinary computing.
+The National Science Foundation (NSF) hosted The “Creating Climate for Interdisciplinary Computing” meeting from November 3-5, 2011 at the headquarters of the American Association for the Advancement of Science (AAAS) in Washington, D.C.
+Dr. Jerlando F. L. Jackson and Dr. LaVar J. Charleston, as well as other academic researchers, educators, administrators, industrial representatives, and NSF program directors, identified and addressed the most critical issues and needs with regard to supporting interdisciplinary computing.
 Presenters focused on the most effective methods for achieving proactive success in the field as it relates to academic contexts, industrial settings, and a broad spectrum of interdisciplinary computing institutions.

 Wei LAB research associates Ryan P. Adserias and Sheltreese D. McCoy presented their research entitled “Campus Climate for Queer Students of Color” at the 11th Annual Diversity challenge at Boston College’s Institute for the Study and Promotion of Race and Culture.
 This event took place October 28-29, 2011.

-The 2011 ASQ STEM conference was held July 19-20 at the University of Wisconsin-Stout.
+The 2011 ASQ STEM conference was held July 19-20, 2011 at the University of Wisconsin-Stout.
 The conference objective was to network and advance ideas in support of STEM initiatives in schools, colleges and universities, and the workplace.
-Dr.’s Jackson and Charleston, along with Wei LAB staff members Jasmine S. Bounds, Tyler Mueller, and Jo’niece Monk attended to present a research study entitled, “Using Regional Data Collection to Inform University Led Initiatives: The Case of a STEM Education SWOT Analysis.”.
-This important research provided a critical analysis of the strengths and weaknesses of STEM programs, as well as an evaluation of potential threats to and opportunities for improvement concerning the recruitment and retention of STEM graduates and professionals in a diverse, seven-county region of a Midwestern State
+Dr. Jerlando F. L. Jackson and Dr. LaVar Charleston, along with Wei LAB staff members Jasmine S. Bounds, Tyler Mueller, and Jo’niece Monk presented a research study entitled “Using Regional Data Collection to Inform University Led Initiatives: The Case of a STEM Education SWOT Analysis.
+Their research study provided a critical analysis of the strengths and weaknesses of STEM programs, as well as an evaluation of potential threats to and opportunities for improvement concerning the recruitment and retention of STEM graduates and professionals in a diverse, seven-county region of a Midwestern State.

 Drs.
 Jerlando F.L.
 Jackson, LaVar J. Charleston, and Juan Gilbert presented “Changing Attitudes about Computing Science at Historically Black Colleges and Universities: Benefits of an intervention Program Designed for Undergraduates” at the Understanding Interventions Conference that Broaden Participation in Research Careers.
 This event took place May 27, 2011 at Vanderbilt University in Nashville, TN.

-Upper Iowa University celebrated Dr. Martin Luther King, Jr. Day 2011 on its Fayette campus.
-The program was held on Monday, Jan.
-17 at 4 p.m. in the East Café.
-Guest speaker for the event was Dr. Jerlando F. L. Jackson, Director of Wisconsin’s Equity & Inclusion Laboratory.
-All students, faculty, staff and general public were encouraged to attend.
+Upper Iowa University celebrated Dr. Martin Luther King, Jr. Day on its Fayette campus.
+The program was held on Monday, January 17, 2011 at 4 p.m. in the East Café.
+Dr. Jerlando F. L. Jackson was selected as the keynote speaker for the Martin Luther King Jr. Event.